 This is a very handy, small and easy to use pen that can measure salinity as well as temperature.
-Just scoop water from your aquarium or water changing vat and the pen will give you an accurate reading of your water’s salinity in three different units…
+Just submerge the tip of the pen into a sample of aquarium water and the pen will give you an accurate reading of your water’s salinity in three different units…

 - Specific Gravity

 - Practical Salinity Unit or PSU

 In addition to that, the pocket tester can also provide you with an accurate reading of your water’s temperature which is great to double check that your current temperature probe is reading correctly.

 The IceCap Salinity & Temperature Digital Pocket Tester works by measuring the electrical conductivity of the water.
 It does not require for you to look through a small lens or stay completely still until the swinging arm stops moving.

 Simply submerge the tip of the pen into a sample of aquarium water and the pen will give you an accurate reading of your water’s salinity and temperature.

 Although the pen can be conveniently tested directly into the aquarium we suggest the used of a large cup to protect the pen from electrical interference while testing.
 Since the tester measures conductivity, it is best if the water sample is completely isolated.
 Aquariums usually have pumps, lights, heaters and other electrical devices that may interfere with the reading if you place the tester right in your tank.